 When the right is lost:

-– reaching the age of 18 if the children are not studying;
+– reaching 18 years of age if children are not studying;

-- reaching the age of 24 if the children study full-time at a university or in graduate school, internship, clinical residency, military university;
+– reaching 24 years of age if children are studying full-time at a university or in graduate school, internship, clinical residency, or military university;

-- expiration or early termination of the agreement on the transfer of the baby to be raised in a family;
+– expiration or early termination of the agreement on the transfer of the baby to a family for upbringing;

-- for personal income tax reimbursement in double size - marriage of a single parent.
+– for double personal income tax compensation - marriage of the only parent.

-- the child is married (according to the Ministry of Finance, in such a situation, he ceases to be supported by the parent, therefore the right to a personal income tax refund is lost (letter dated 31.03.14 No. 03-04-06 / 14217)
+– the child got married (according to the Ministry of Finance, in such a situation he ceases to be supported by the parent, therefore the right to personal income tax compensation is lost (letter dated March 31, 2014 No. 03-04-06/14217)

 Tax deductions for children in 2019 with examples